 University Hospitals Plymouth NHS Trust Parkinson’s Service

-This website provides information for people with Parkinson’s, their carers and their health professionals.
-We hope that you find it useful but please do let us know if there is anything else you would like information about.
+These pages provide information for people with Parkinson’s, their care givers/carers and healthcare professionals.
+We hope that you find it useful, and please do let us know if there is anything else you would like information about.

 What is Parkinson’s?